IgorEisberg/axmldec/README.md

 ### 2.1 macOS

-You can install axmldec using [Homebrew]:
+You can install the original project by [Yutaka Tsutano] using [Homebrew]:
 ```sh
 brew tap ytsutano/toolbox
 brew install axmldec
 ```

-Or, download the binary from [Releases].
+Or, download the binary from the [original Releases] page.

 ### 2.2 Windows